InsideTechnologies/MP-QNAP/README.md

 This free Management Pack for System Center Operations Manager allows you to manage QNAP Storage devices.
 The project is open and everyone can improve the MP.
 For more information you send a feedback from our web page: www.insidetechnologies.eu.

+What’s New in build 1.0.1.2017:

+- Dashboard View
+- New Device Group
+- New building convention

 What’s New in build 1.0.0.1:

 - Monitor CPU Usage